Will Vinton: Computer animation

 The mid-1990s also saw Vinton adding computer animation to his output, used most visibly for his M&M's character commercials.
 A short CGI film, Fluffy, directed by Doug Aberle, was created during this time.
 Other CGI films—some combined with clay and stop-motion animation—soon followed.
 Vinton contributed to a consumer-grade computer animation application called Playmation, developed by Hash, Inc., a computer animation company in Vancouver, Washington.

-Vinton and associates also dabbled in animation for the internet with a series called Ozzie the Elf.
+In 1997, Brandon Tartikoff—in what would be his last substantial contribution to television before his death that year—commissioned Vinton to create a Christmas special, The Online Adventures of Ozzie the Elf.
+Ozzie the Elf was originally created as a mascot for America Online's holiday portal, which Tartikoff (who was working for AOL at the time) saw as a potential crossover property.
+Vinton had high hopes that the special, which was animated in Claymation, would become a perennially rerun special.

 Switch from Claymation to Foamation

 During the late 1990s and early 2000s, the Vinton Studios produced the animated series The PJs for the FOX TV network.
 The series was conceived and executive-produced by actor and comedian Eddie Murphy.
-Another animated series was produced for the UPN TV network by the Vinton studio, Gary and Mike, now a cult favorite.
+Another animated series was produced for the UPN TV network by the Vinton studio, Gary and Mike.
 Gary and Mike was shot using digital video capture system developed for the production by two Vinton engineers Miegel Ginsberg and Gary McRobert.
 Both series used a refinement in Vinton's style of dimensional animation.
-Most of the clay figures were replaced by models of moulded foam rubber, eliminating many of the limitations, and maintenance issues, that are inherent with clay, which had been developed by Vinton and his technical teams as far as it could go.
+Most of the clay figures were replaced by models of moulded foam rubber, eliminating many of the limitations and maintenance issues inherent to polymer clay, the management techniques for which had been pushed to their limits by Vinton and his technical team.
 Vinton soon coined a new term for this process, Foamation.
 The studio also produced an unaired pilot for Slacker Cats in 2001.

-Decline
+Decline and hostile takeover by the Knights

 By the end of the 1990s, the Vinton studio, seeking funds for more feature-length films, had become big enough to bring in outside investors, which included Nike, Inc., founder Phil Knight and his son, Travis, who had worked at the studio as an animator.

-In spring of 2001, the studio's animated shows, The PJs and Gary and Mike were cancelled with the latter only airing 13 episodes.
+In spring of 2001, the studio's animated shows, The PJs and Gary and Mike, were cancelled, with the latter only airing 13 episodes.

 In 2002, Vinton lost control of the studio he founded after Knight became the majority shareholder and Vinton failed to garner funds for further feature production in Los Angeles, eventually being dismissed from the studio.
 Vinton later sought damages for this and sued for ownership of his name.
 In 2005, Will Vinton Studios was rebranded as Laika.
 Premiere stop-motion animator/director Henry Selick joined the studio as a supervising director.
-The studio currently produces theatrical films such as Coraline, ParaNorman, The Boxtrolls, Kubo and the Two Strings, and Missing Link.
+The rebranded studio went on to produce critically acclaimed traditional stop-motion features such as Coraline, ParaNorman, The Boxtrolls, Kubo and the Two Strings, and Missing Link.